 Life has a way of turning upside down when you least expect it.
 Everything can be travelling along smoothly, then all of a sudden you are hit with the unexpected and find yourself struggling to stay afloat.
 It happens to all of us from time to time, no matter how good your stress management skills are.

 Sometimes it’s loss of a loved one or serious illness that catch us off guard, or it can be something a little more ongoing and long term building up, such as financial trouble, job satisfaction or relationship stresses.
 It can be anything really.

-Most people don’t think about it until after it happens and even then, it is often a case of not knowing what is available, where to go or who to seek advice from.
-This means the negative emotions and stress can build up and leave us struggling to cope with our every day life and responsibilities.
+Most people don’t think about it until after it happens.
+Even then, it is often a case of not knowing what support is available, where to go or who to seek advice from.
+This means the negative emotions and stress can build up and leave us struggling to cope with our everyday life and responsibilities.

-As a psychologist, I have seen this first hand in my professional experiences, but also I think we can all relate to these feelings in personal life.
-For me I recall the extreme stress I felt when my workplace became somewhere I dreaded.
+As a psychologist, I have seen this first hand in my professional experiences.
+I think we can all relate to these feelings in our personal lives.
+For me, I recall the extreme stress I felt when my workplace became somewhere I dreaded.
 The weight was lifted off my shoulders when I finished up, but for many situations, the solution is not that easy.
 Especially in the case of loss or illness.
-The loss one I can relate to all too well too sadly.

-- Lack of interest in normally enjoyable interests
+- Lack of interest in activities you normally enjoy

 - Dread at the thought of doing certain things i.e. attending work, visiting a certain place